White Dental Fillings for Decayed Teeth

 - The chewing load that the tooth will have to bear.

 - The length and number of visits needed to prepare and adjust the restored tooth.

 The ultimate decision about what type of dental fillings are best is made by you in consultation with the doctor.
 We will partner with you to give you the best option for your smile.

 In general, there are two basic types of dental tooth colored fillings:

-- Direct dental fillings are placed immediately into a prepared cavity in a single visit.
-Modern materials used for direct dental fillings include tooth colored filling composite, glass ionomers or resin ionomers.
-Once the family dentist prepares the tooth, the tooth colored filling is placed and adjusted in one visit.
+- Direct dental fillings are placed immediately into a cavity in a single visit.
+Materials used for this type of filling can include tooth colored filling composite, glass ionomer, or resin ionomer.
+Once your family dentist prepares the tooth, the filling is placed and adjusted in one visit!